Run a Compact Oracle Cloud Native Environment

 Introduction

-The 1.5 release of Oracle Cloud Native Environment introduced the compact deployment, allowing non-system Kubernetes workloads to run on control plane nodes.
+Oracle Cloud Native Environment Release 1.5.0 introduced the compact deployment, allowing non-system Kubernetes workloads to run on control plane nodes.
 When setting --compact to true, the Platform API Server does not taint the control plane node(s).
-This setting allows non-system Kubernetes workloads to be scheduled and run on control plane nodes.
+This setting allows Kubernetes to schedule non-system workloads and run on control plane nodes.

 During this tutorial, you create, validate, and install a compact Oracle Cloud Native Environment deployment.